jonas1307/mysql-fee-splitting/README.md

 # Example of use

-A costumer recharges his account using two different credit cards, with two different fees each:
+A customer recharges his account using two different credit cards, with two different fees each:

 - $10 - Mastercard - 7.50% fee
 - $25 - Amex - 9.00% fee

-Then this costumer uses his credits twice:
+Then this customer uses his credits twice:

 - $ 12.50 - charged on jan 26th 2021
 - $ 12.50 - charged on jan 26th 2021